gruntwork-io/docs/_docs-sources/pipelines/security/audit-log.md

 # Audit logs

-## Log Data for Pipelines

 Gruntwork Pipelines provides an audit log of which user performed what action in which account.
 To accomplish this, Pipelines sets the AWS STS session name using a combination of the initiating GitHub user, the name of pipelines itself, and the pull request or branch from which the action was triggered.
 All log data for Gruntwork Pipelines is done using [AWS CloudTrail](https://aws.amazon.com/cloudtrail/).
 Session names are used in the `User name` field in CloudTrail, allowing those searching the data to clearly identify which user performed an action.
-For more information on querying the logs seeing [where you can find logs](#where-you-can-find-logs) and [querying data](#querying-data) for more information on
+For more information on querying the logs see [where you can find logs](#where-you-can-find-logs) and [querying data](#querying-data).

 ### Who gets logged

-Pipelines uses a naming scheme that combines the GitHub user who triggered the action and the pull request or branch from which the action was initiated.
-There are two scenarios in which Pipelines runs - when a pull request is opened, synchronized, or re-opened, and when a pull request is merged to the deploy branch (e.g., `main`).
+Pipelines uses a naming scheme that combines the GitHub user who triggered the [action](../overview/actions.md) and the pull request or branch from which the action was initiated.
+There are two scenarios in which Pipelines runs actions - when a pull request is opened, synchronized, or re-opened, and when a pull request is merged to the deploy branch (e.g., `main`).

 When Pipelines is run in response to a pull request event, the user that created the most recent commit on the branch will be used in the log, in addition to the pull request number assigned by GitHub.
 For example, if the user `SomeUserInYourOrg123` created a pull request that was given the number `123` by GitHub, the resulting session name would be `SomeUserInYourOrg123-via-GWPipelines@PR-123`.